MapsPeople/docs/collections/_various/glossary.md

 ### Area

-An Area is a geographic area covering a part of a Room’s polygon.
-It is not a Location, but a TK.
+An Area is a polygon like a Room, but it doesn't have Doors.
+It is the third kind of Location next to Room and POI.
+An Area can cover as little or as much of a Room, Floor or Building as makes sense.

 ### Door